BCDevOps/platform-services/security/aporeto/docs/README.md

 # Introduction

-This tutorial will guide you through setting up custom security policy within your OpenShift Container Platform (OCP) namespace, between namespaces, or from your namespace to an external system providid it meets certain criteria.
+This tutorial will guide you through setting up custom security policy within your OpenShift Container Platform (OCP) namespace, between namespaces, or from your namespace to an external system provided it meets certain criteria.

 ## Trust No One